alexdelprete/ha-sinapsi-alfa/README.md

 # Introduction

 HA Custom Component to integrate data from [Sinapsi Alfa](https://www.alfabysinapsi.it/) device.
-Tested on my Alfa to monitor tha power/energy consumption and photovoltaic power/energy production directly from the energy provider's meter that support the OpenMeter 2.0 protocol.
+Tested on my Alfa to monitor the power/energy consumption and photovoltaic power/energy production directly from the energy provider's OpenMeter 2.0.

 ![alfa-device](upload://am5ecsbONooZ4GZocipotzN2BP0.png)